chriskrycho/v5.chriskrycho.com/site/journal/2023/Unmeasurable Costs and Benefits.md

 This is a totally reasonable response!
 So let me elaborate a little on how these things can be true at the same time.

-1. Imagine a scenario where there are two versions of an API: one is bug-prone, the other is “correct by construction”—you literally *cannot* call it the wrong way.
+1. Imagine a scenario where there are two versions of an <abbr title="application programming interface">API</abbr>: one is bug-prone, the other is “correct by construction”—you literally *cannot* call it the wrong way.

 2. Assume that for some percentage of the “invalid” versions of the bug-prone <abbr title="application programming interface">API</abbr> are called, the result is something that ends up going wrong in production and taking 3 developers an hour to resolve.
 (This kind of level-of-effort is not at all unusual in my experience dealing with on-call at both a mid-sized startup and at the scale of LinkedIn!)
 Let’s call it 10% to pick a reasonably small number: only 1 out of 10 bad invocations for this <abbr title="application programming interface">API</abbr> put us here.[^1]